 - Independent study students/courses

 (c) Describe the types of evidence used to examine teaching performance.
-Include specific
+Include

-list.
+the list.
 At a minimum, include expectations with respect to the following:

 - Student evaluations: How many are required and how are they evaluated?